tarsjoris/x-air/README.md

 The X-Touch should now connect to this proxy-tool.
 This will be indicated by a green message *Connected*.

-## Addon
+## Addons

-To enable extra functions, add the line `addon.enabled=true` to the file `~/xtouch/xr18.properties`.

-Add these lines to enable the features
+Some extra functions are provided.
+They are enabled by default.
+They can be disabled by setting their configuration option to false in `~/xtouch/xr18.properties`.

-* `addon.mute-buttons=true`
+* `router.mutebuttons`
-    * The buttons next to *Global view* will function as mute buttons for the output channels.
+    * The buttons next to *Global view* will function as mute buttons for the output channels (buses and main output).
+* `router.busorder`
+    * The order of the bus buttons operate according to N-order instead of Z-order.
+    More like the buttons in the X-Air-Edit app.
-* `addon.channel-name=true`
+* `addon.channel-name`
-    * The channel names will be displayed when an output bus is selected.
+    * The channel names will be displayed when an output bus or effects send is selected.
+* `router.busscribblestrip`
+    * When selecting an effects send or bus send, the channel names are still displayed.